marklogic-community/corb2/README.md

 XQUERY-MODULE=SampleCorbJob.xqy
 PRE-BATCH-MODULE=/local/path/to/adhoc-pre-batch.xqy|ADHOC

-#### sample 9 - jasypt encryption (Any XCC-* property can be encrypted ex: XCC-CONNECTION-URI or XCC-PASSWORD.
+#### sample 9 - jasypt encryption (Any XCC-* property can be encrypted and optionally enclosed by ENC() ex: XCC-CONNECTION-URI or XCC-PASSWORD.
 If JASYPT-PROPERTIES-FILE is not specified, it assumes default jasypt.properties)
-XCC-CONNECTION-URI=encrypted_uri
+XCC-CONNECTION-URI=ENC(encrypted_uri)
 ...
 DECRYPTER=com.marklogic.developer.corb.JasyptDecrypter